slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-17/packetizer_raw_output.md

 Replace references to 'UDP Length field' with 'Checksum Coverage field' in UDP-Lite contexts, particularly in Section 17.

+**Severity:** Medium
+  *Basis:* The misnaming introduces conceptual confusion about UDP-Lite's header structure, which may mislead implementers even though it does not directly affect core functionality.

+**Confidence:** High

 ---

 ## Report 2: 9868-17-2